sentenial/developer-docs/pages/prodNuapay/np_whddrejectevent.md

 	</tbody>
 </table>

-## A Note on the DD RETURN Period
+## A Note on the Direct Debit RETURN Period

 As described in the [Direct Debit Statuses](np_ddstatuses.html) section, once a payment moves to ACCEPTED status on its value date, there is the potential to receive post-settlement RETURNs against it (or UNPAIDs in Bacs).

 * For SEPA CORE scheme payments, a RETURN is possible up to 5 working days after the initial payment moves to ACCEPTED status.
 * For Bacs payments this is up to 3 working days.
-* The `DDReturnPeriodPassed` eventType is a useful notification as it lets your listener application know when a payment has passed the period when a RETRUN/UNPAID could be received.
+* The `DirectDebitDReturnPeriodPassed` eventType is a useful notification as it lets your listener application know when a payment has passed the period when a RETRUN/UNPAID could be received.
 (After this period has passed only a customer refund may be possible against that transaction).

 ## JSON Sample